User Guide –

 - Once you have booked remote beamtime, you should receive an automated e-mail with detailed instructions 1 week before your beamtime begins.
 Please let us know if you do not receive this information or if you have any questions.

 Mail-In Crystallography is a service where CMCF staff collect data on projects having the highest peer-review scores.
 Upon approval, beamtime is allocated from the user's regular peer-review awarded beamtime.
 Up to 3 shifts per week are assigned for Mail-In Crystallography in a flexible manner around regular user shifts.
 Crystals are collected in the order they arrive at the facility during Mail-In beamtime.
 If necessary, Mail-In users will be prioritised using their scores.
 We cannot guarantee results will be complete by a certain date, nor against possible damage to crystals during transportation, mounting or measurement.
 At this time, there is no charge for this service for regular users.
 While some screening is anticipated, this is not the intention of the service.

 - Apply for Mail-In beamtime here, indicating the number of samples you wish to send.

 After your Mail-In has been approved, you will be contacted with the expected start date.

 - Prepare samples according to guidelines in the Samples & Automounter section.
-Canes, Uni-Pucks and cassettes are all accepted.
-Canes should be in plastic sleeves so that vials do not fall out during transport.
+Uni-Pucks are the preferred container.
+If canes are used, they should be in plastic sleeves so that vials do not fall out during transport.
 The bottom of the cane is considered to be position "1".

 - Sample & experiment information should be provided through MxLIVE.
-Instructions can be found in the Specifying Sample Information section.
+More information can be found in the MxLIVE section.